EbonyGunwhy/Ferret/README.md

 The functions **setUpParametersForLinearModel** and  **setUpVariablesForAllModels** are defined outside the class and they return lists of parameters and variables respectively.

-4. Write the function, **setUpParametersForLinearMode** to return a list of model parameters.
+4. Write the function, **setUpParametersForLinearModel** to return a list of model parameters.

         def setUpParametersForLinearMode():
             paramList = []